yavorysynka/zotero-better-bibtex/Configuration.md

 field (not as clean, but compatible with BibTeX out of the box), or in an `url` field (requires extra packages to be loaded, or bibtex will error out).

+### Use BibLaTeX extended name format (requires biblatex 3.5) (default: false)

+Use the extended biber 2.7 format for names with particles - ony works in BibLaTeX 3.5 or later

 ## Journal abbreviations

 ### Automatically abbreviate journal title if none is set explicitly (default: false)